Recycling Can Work for Your Business

 Purchasing recyclables is only one aspect of practicing sustainable consumption.
 See other ways.

 Today’s workforce seeks out businesses that prioritize environmental issues

 Attracting and retaining top talent can be the competitive advantage a company needs in today’s business climate.
 The next generation of industry professionals are out there with innovative ideas, a mastery of technology and a fresh approach.
 But they have conditions.

 According to the Deloitte 2020 Millennial Survey, millennials and Generation Z list environmental concerns as one of their top three worries.
 This young, savvy and talented age group often makes life choices dependent on the perceived ethical implications.

 Recruitment and finding the right candidates is expensive.
 However, ReWorksSA is a no- cost way to compel new talent to join your business by addressing their environmental priorities.
 They will seek your company out and select it over other offers.

 Establishing employee-led ‘Green Teams’ is an excellent employee engagement strategy.
 It creates ownership and collaboration.
 More information on this is in our certification guide.

-Research shows that overall San Antonio residents value a company’s environmental record when purchasing products and services (Esri, 2017).
+Currently, only a fraction of businesses in San Antonio have recycling programs yet research shows that, overall, San Antonio residents value a company’s environmental record when purchasing products and services (Esri, 2017).
 More than half of San Antonians have used or purchased recycled products in the past year and will pay more for environmentally safe products.